- Identify the six elements of an effective schedule for preschool children.

-- Using Prompts: Although you have visual supports for routines in your classroom, some children may benefit from verbal reminders regarding specific steps (e.g., for hand washing: “Ok, you’ve turned off the water.
+- Using Prompts: Although you have visual supports for routines in your classroom, some children may benefit from verbal reminders regarding specific steps (e.g., for handwashing: “OK, you have turned off the water.
 What is the next step?”)

-In this lesson, you learned how to organize your time.
+In this lesson, you learned how to organize your time with preschoolers.
 You might have noticed that a lot of time is spent in transitions.
-Download and print the Using Transition Time activity.
-This activity will help you learn more about engaging children during transitions.
-Then watch the video below and answer the questions.
-Share your responses with your trainer, coach or supervisor and compare your answers to the suggested responses.
+The Using Transition Time activity will help you learn more about engaging children during transitions.
+Watch the video and answer the questions.
+Share your responses with your trainer, coach, or administrator and compare your answers to the suggested responses.

 Take some time to think about your own classroom schedule and how well each day flows.
 Do you experience challenges with particular parts of the day?
-Which parts run smoothly and which are more problematic?
-For example, perhaps the arrival routine runs really well in your classroom, but children are restless and squirmy during large-group time.
+Which parts run smoothly, and which are more problematic?
 Consider what makes some parts of the day especially difficult.
 What do those daily “trouble spots” have in common?
-Download and print the Day Planner activity.
-Use it to help you problem-solve difficult parts of your own day.
-Talk to a trainer, coach or supervisor about your responses.
+Use the Day Planner activity to help you problem-solve difficult parts of your own day.
+Talk to a trainer, coach, or administrator about your responses.

 Cabell, S. Q., DeCoster, J., LoCasale-Crouch, J., Hamre, B. K., & Pianta, R. C. (2013).
 Variation in the effectiveness of instructional interactions across preschool classroom settings and learning activities.
 Early Childhood Research Quarterly, 28(4), 820-830.

-Cryer, D., Harms, T., & Riley, C. (2003).
-All About the ECERS-R: A Detailed Guide in Words and Pictures to be Used with ECERS-R. Kaplan Early Learning Co.
+Cryer, D., Harms, T., & Riley, C. (2012).
+All about the ECERS-R: A detailed guide in words and pictures to be used with ECERS-R. Kaplan Early Learning Co.

 Grisham-Brown, J., Hemmeter, M. L., & Pretti-Frontczak, K. (2005).
-Blended Practices for Teaching Young Children in Inclusive Settings.
-Baltimore: Brookes Publishing Co.
+Blended practices for teaching young children in inclusive settings.
+Brookes Publishing Co.

 Hinkley, T., Crawford, D., Salmon, J., Okely, A. D., & Hesketh, K. (2008).
 Preschool children and physical activity: A review of correlates.
 American Journal of Preventive Medicine, 34(5), 435-441.

 Ostrosky, M. M., Jung, E. Y., Hemmeter, M. L., & Thomas, D. (2007).
-Helping Children Understand Routines and Classroom Schedules.
-Nashville, TN: Center on the Social and Emotional Foundations for Early Learning.
-Retrieved from http://csefel.vanderbilt.edu/kits/wwbtk3.pdf.
+Helping children understand routines and classroom schedules.
+Center on the Social and Emotional Foundations for Early Learning. http://csefel.vanderbilt.edu/kits/wwbtk3.pdf

 Vitiello, V. E., Booren, L. M., Downer, J. T., & Williford, A. P. (2012).
 Variation in children’s classroom engagement throughout a day in preschool: Relations to classroom and child factors.
 Early Childhood Research Quarterly, 27, 210-220.